eranraveh/Committee/README.md

-1. signup
+1.
-2. login from signup page
+2.
 3. votes
 4. dashboard
 5. hide signup from the menu if Im in signup page
-6. sort issues by priority
+6.
-7. improve signup messages with angularjs, password validity/strength
+7. optional - improve signup messages with angularjs, password validity/strength
-8. email verification, password reset
+8. optional - email verification, password reset
-9. user update his details
+9. optional - user update his details
 10. get emails for tenants - https://stackoverflow.com/questions/51715391/how-get-users-emails-in-though-query
+11. update other users details

 2. issues - when update message , to unread the message from all users?